Nialled69/whatsapp-musician/README.md

 Simply type in  `!play`  and then the name of the song you want to play .
 Example - `!play Humble by Kendrick Lamar`

+(or if you want to watch a music video)

+Type in  `!stream`  and then the name of the music-video you want to play .
+Example - `!stream Fuji Opener by Skrillex`

 # How to use the Bot ? 🤖
 <h2>1.
 Download the Requirements first. ⚓</h2>